smblott-github/podrecast/README.md

 ## What?

-PodRecast is a podcasts aggregator for:
+PodRecast is a podcast aggregator for:

 - downloading podcasts to a local system,
 - reprocessing with tools such as MP3Gain, and